kavin-J/stormpath-sdk-java/docs/source/config.rst

   * Any ``stormpath.client.apiKey.id`` value discovered from inspected :ref:`property locations <stormpath.properties locations>`
   * Any ``stormpath.client.apiKey.secret`` value discovered from inspected :ref:`property locations <stormpath.properties locations>`

-.. only:: springboot
+.. only:: not servlet

   * ``$HOME/.stormpath/apiKey.properties`` file
   * Any ``stormpath.client.apiKey.id`` value discovered from Spring property placeholder locations
   * Any ``stormpath.client.apiKey.secret`` value discovered from Spring property placeholder locations

 .. caution::
-   While ``stormpath.client.apiKey.secret`` can be configured as a property in a file, please be aware of the :ref:`security considerations <stormpath.properties locations>` of files shared with other people.
+   While ``stormpath.client.apiKey.secret`` can be configured as a property in a file, please be aware of the :ref:`security considerations <property security considerations>` of files shared with other people.

 HTTP Proxy
 ~~~~~~~~~~